APR 04. 2020

 We have always lived with physical distances – spouses working on different continents, and families spread around the world.
 Today, we stay connected socially and emotionally through technology, and our lifestyle has been like this for quite some time.
 So, what makes the current situation so different?
 Perhaps it is because we are worried about our loved ones, and wonder when we will see them in person again.
 We may feel helpless to support elderly parents on the other side of the world, or unable to comfort a dear friend in person.
 Whatever the reason, it certainly feels different now for many of us.
 The question is, how can we practice social distancing without emotional distancing?
 Can we take advantage of the situation and learn to enhance our emotional bonds?

-We have an opportunity to take a pause,
+We have an opportunity to

 to slow down, and to introspect on